Legal Intern Positions

 Opportunities are available in the Criminal Division’s Fraud Section (“the Section”) for qualified candidates interested in legal internships (sometimes called “externships”).

 The Fraud Section is responsible for conducting grand jury investigations and prosecutions in cases that require centralized treatment because of the complexity of the scheme, the multi-jurisdictional nature of the criminal activity, the sensitivity of the issues, or the necessity for developing model prosecutions to establish the viability of a particular statute, theory, or technique.
-Fraud Section investigations often involve business crimes such as financial institution fraud; cyber and crypto fraud; fraud in the insurance industry; international criminal activities in violation of the Foreign Corrupt Practices Act; and multi-district schemes that victimize consumers, such as telemarketing and other mass marketing frauds.
-The Section’s prosecutions also focus on fraud involving government programs, including health care fraud, procurement fraud, mortgage fraud, as well as investment and securities fraud.
+Fraud Section investigations often involve business crimes such as healthcare fraud; financial institution fraud; complex securities and commodities fraud schemes that victimize American investors; government procurement frauds that harm the public fisc; trade fraud; cyber fraud; fraud in the insurance industry; international criminal activities in violation of the Foreign Corrupt Practices Act; and multi-district schemes that victimize consumers, such as telemarketing and other mass marketing frauds.
+The Section’s prosecutions focus on fraud involving government programs, including health care fraud, procurement fraud, mortgage fraud, and abuses of government-funded programs.

 Legal interns will work directly with attorneys on cutting edge legal issues relating to a wide range of economic crime enforcement priorities.
 Typical intern projects involve researching novel legal issues, drafting litigation documents for active cases, analyzing policy proposals, and helping to draft Section publications.
 The Section’s work is national in scope and often involves some of the most significant and challenging corporate investigations within the Division.
 We are looking for proactive and engaged interns to participate in internships either over the summer or during the fall or spring academic semesters.